 Bassist, guitarist, songwriter, vocalist, pianist, educator, and artist – these are only a few words that describe Amanda McCoy.
 Amanda is one of the most in demand musicians working in the Nashville music scene.
-If Amanda isn’t touring with one of many bands or artists, you will find her performing original material in Nashville, recording in the studio, teaching at the School of Rock, or getting messy with charcoal and paint.
+If Amanda isn’t touring with one of many bands or artists, you will find her performing original material in Nashville, recording in the studio, or getting messy with charcoal and paint.

 Amanda grew up in the small town of Coshocton, Ohio, where her parents played an instrumental role in nurturing her love and appreciation of great music, her growth as a person, and in her development as a musician.
 Amanda is quoted as saying in a recent interview, “I was raised on so many different genres of music.
 I can remember hanging with my grandparents and listening to Waylon, Willie, and Johnny – and then going home to rock out with my parents to some Neil Young, Stevie Ray Vaughan, Bruce Springsteen, and KISS.
 Actually, the last time that I was home, we drove around in our 1955 Packard, blasting “Champagne & Reefer” by Muddy Waters.
 Seriously, how cool is that?
 Not only was I raised on amazing music, but my family is so supportive - always has been, from the very beginning.”
 For Christmas in 1991, Amanda’s grandparents bought her an acoustic guitar.
 That’s where it all started.
 From then, Amanda was playing guitar every second that she could, and writing her own songs.
 Shortly after that, Amanda started playing the bass guitar – and that’s when it all clicked.
 She had found her passion.